Audit the Content You Have to Identify the Content You Need to Enhance the Buyer Journey

 Don’t Start a Content Strategy in the Middle

-Ever since digital marketing began turning everyone’s attention to the importance of search engine optimization and lead nurturing through the buyer’s journey, businesses everywhere have been told to focus on content, content, content.
+Ever since digital marketing began turning everyone’s attention to the importance of search engine optimization and lead nurturing through the entire buyer’s journey, businesses everywhere have been told to focus on content, content, content.

 While focusing on content production is great, it can be problematic if one (or all) of these scenarios occur: